-Article 17 With regard to the application of penal provisions to acts committed prior to the enforcement of this Act, the provisions in force at that time shall remain applicable.
+Article 17 With regard to the application of penal provisions to acts committed prior to this Act taking effect, the provisions in force at that time remain applicable.

-Article 18 In addition to what is provided for in these Supplementary Provisions, other transitional measures required for the enforcement of this Act shall be prescribed by Cabinet Order.
+Article 18 In addition to what is provided for in these Supplementary Provisions, other transitional measures required for effectuating this Act are prescribed by Cabinet Order.